 How to skill up your future?

-The workshop in Athens will be the first of two workshops that Skill Up! is organising.
-This Greek edition will be complemented by a workshop taking place in Oslo, Norway in June 2017.
+The workshop in Athens has been the first of two workshops that Skill Up! is organising.
+This Greek edition will be complemented by a workshop taking place in Bergen, Norway on 3 June 2017.

 Do you have questions or comments on the project?

 This event is part of FutureLab Europe’s Skill Up! project.

 About Skill Up!

 Skill Up! will organise a series of social entrepreneurship workshops to empower young, vulnerable and marginalised groups in Greece and Norway.
 By bringing together young asylum seekers with young professionals who have strong links to social entrepreneurship, the workshops aim to increase their chances of accessing the labour market and foster their integration into society.
 A video documentary of the workshops in each country will allow for transnational comparison and inform policy recommendations on how social entrepreneurship can be a vehicle for labour market integration for vulnerable groups. …read more.